leoncik/LeonardWojcik_14_30082022_plugin/README.md

 In order to convert the original plugin into a React component, I had to make some changes to follow React's philosophy.
 However, I tried to keep the same structure and implement all the features that were present in the original plugin.
 I have also added additional features that I have considered useful to add (like a scroll bar when the list of options is long).

-Note: the plugin will be downloaded from [this npm registry](https://www.npmjs.com/package/@leoncik/p14-hrnet-plugin) by default, but If needed you can also use It from the [GitHub Packages registry](https://github.com/users/leoncik/packages/npm/package/p14-hrnet-plugin) ([see here for more info about installing a GitHub package](https://docs.github.com/en/packages/learn-github-packages/installing-a-package))
+Note: the plugin has been published on the npm registry.
+You can find It's page here if needed: https://www.npmjs.com/package/@leoncik/p14-hrnet-plugin.

 ### Keyboard interaction